citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 Optional:

 - `image_snapshot` (String) The Snapshot of the virtual machine specified in `master_image_vm`.
 Specify the relative path of the snapshot.
 Eg: snaphost-1/snapshot-2/snapshot-3.
 This property is case sensitive.
+- `image_update_reboot_options` (Attributes) The options for how rebooting is performed for image update.
+When omitted, image update on the VDAs will be performed on next shutdown. (see [below for nested schema](#nestedatt--provisioning_scheme--vsphere_machine_config--image_update_reboot_options))
+- `master_image_note` (String) The note for the master image.
 - `writeback_cache` (Attributes) Write-back Cache config.
 Leave this empty to disable Write-back Cache. (see [below for nested schema](#nestedatt--provisioning_scheme--vsphere_machine_config--writeback_cache))

+<a id="nestedatt--provisioning_scheme--vsphere_machine_config--image_update_reboot_options"></a>
+### Nested Schema for `provisioning_scheme.vsphere_machine_config.image_update_reboot_options`

+Required:

+- `reboot_duration` (Number) Approximate maximum duration over which the reboot cycle runs, in minutes.
+Set to `-1` to skip reboot, and perform image update on the VDAs on next shutdown.
+Set to `0` to reboot all machines immediately.

+Optional:

+- `warning_duration` (Number) Time in minutes prior to a machine reboot at which a warning message is displayed in all user sessions on that machine.
+When omitted, no warning about reboot will be displayed in user session.
+- `warning_message` (String) Warning message displayed in user sessions on a machine scheduled for a reboot.
+The optional pattern '%m%' is replaced by the number of minutes until the reboot.
+- `warning_repeat_interval` (Number) Number of minutes to wait before showing the reboot warning message again.

 <a id="nestedatt--provisioning_scheme--vsphere_machine_config--writeback_cache"></a>
 ### Nested Schema for `provisioning_scheme.vsphere_machine_config.writeback_cache`